 Lufthansa has reacted to competition from Ryanair and easyJet by cutting costs and announcing a turnaround plan in June for Eurowings, which it said on Thursday was paying off as it reported better-than-expected quarterly figures.

-Its shares, which have fallen 16% in the last year, were up 8.4% at 1144 GMT, making them the biggest gainer on the German blue-chip index as signs emerged of new efforts to resolve the dispute with trade unions.
+Lufthansa shares, which have fallen 16% in the last year, were up 6.7% at 0845 GMT, making them the biggest gainer on the German blue-chip index.

 Lufthansa said quarterly adjusted earnings before interest and taxation (EBIT) fell 8% to 1.3 billion euros, ahead of average analyst forecasts for 1.2 billion euros, while revenues rose 2% to 10.2 billion euros, also ahead of consensus.

 On Thursday, it said slower growth at its competitors was helping to counter pricing pressures in Europe.

 Lufthansa said the Eurowings plan was showing first results and it should achieve a margin of 7% in the longer term.

 Lufthansa said it would seek additional annual cost savings at Austrian Airlines of 90 million euros ($100 million) by the end of 2021 that would include staff cuts, closing decentralised bases to focus on its Vienna hub and standardising its fleet.

 A company source said the plan could involve the loss of around 500 jobs.
 Lufthansa declined to comment.